Enrique Lopez Rodriguez

 NASA Press Release

-AAS 2018 Press release: MAgnetic fields in galaxies
+AAS 2018 Press release: Magnetic fields in galaxies

 Press release about the first-light polarimetric observations of galaxies with HAWC+.